makash/northendlab-hugo/exampleSite/content/the-almost-impossible-challenge-of-training-security-teams.md

 ![Four ways to train and guide security analysts](/images/four-buckets.png "Four ways to train and guide security analysts")

-## So why exactly is training an almost impossible challenge?
+## So why exactly is training an almost impossible challenge

 Most people who have a testing background can attest to the fact that ensuring test coverage is one of the most difficult aspects of functional testing.
 On top of that when it comes to application security testing ensuring discovery, proper identification and if possible exploitation of weaknesses should be done.
 Once it has been established that there is indeed a security weakness it needs to be mapped to the OWASP Top 10 application risk framework.
 This sets the agenda for the security analyst and the developer of the application to be able to have a discussion based on common language and terms.